mklabs/tiny-lr/readme.md

 - `liveCSS`       - LiveReload option to enable live CSS reloading (defaults to true)
 - `liveJs`        - LiveReload option to enable live JS reloading (defaults to true)
 - `liveImg`       - LiveReload option to enable live images reloading (defaults to true)
+- `dashboard`     - A boolean to prevent tiny-lr from configuring a default "home" route.
+Only used with the CLI (default: false)

 ## Tests